© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carnedd y Filiast Cairn is a scheduled monument protected by Cadw under reference ME253.
 View the official record →

-Carnedd y Filiast Cairn is a Neolithic or Bronze Age round cairn located in Meirionnydd, Wales, and forms part of the prehistoric ritual and funerary landscape of the region.
+Carnedd y Filiast Cairn is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME253.

 Carnedd y Filiast Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carnedd y Filiast Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME253.